Uniform-in-time convergence and turnpike properties of linear-quadratic mean field control problems with common noise: Finite-horizon control problem for large population systems

 \subsection{Solvability of Problem (SO-N)$^T$}

-Note that the optimal control provided in Lemma \ref{l:solvability_social_optimal_prep} depends on the solution $\BP_T(\cd)$ and $\Bp_T(\cd)$ to the system \eqref{eq:Riccati_N_agent}, which are seems intractable due to the high-dimensional structure.
+Note that the optimal control provided in Lemma \ref{l:solvability_social_optimal_prep} depends on the solution $\BP_T(\cd)$ and $\Bp_T(\cd)$ to the system \eqref{eq:Riccati_N_agent}, which appears intractable because of its high-dimensional structure.
 In this subsection, we characterize the optimal control and the corresponding optimal path for each agent in \textbf{Problem (SO-N)$^T$} by exploiting structural reduction results for the solution $\{\BP_T(t), \Bp_T(t), \Bk_T(t): t \in [0, T]\}$ to the system \eqref{eq:Riccati_N_agent}.
-This is crucial in establishing the convergence of \textbf{Problem (SO-N)$^T$} to \textbf{Problem (MFC)$^T$}.
+This reduction is crucial for establishing the convergence of \textbf{Problem (SO-N)$^T$} to \textbf{Problem (MFC)$^T$}.
 Our starting point is the Riccati equation satisfied by $\BP_T(\cd)$ in \eqref{eq:Riccati_N_agent}, namely, \begin{small}

 \end{small}